 But wait, once you add pasta – you will think you didn’t have enough.
 To finish sauce preparation, cream and basil is added to the mixture at the very end, right before mixing it with pasta.

-It is now our favorite pasta dish!
-Now you can skip the restaurant and make the best vodka sauce at home!
+With this Pasta Bolognese in Cream Vodka Sauce recipe, you can skip the restaurant and make the best vodka sauce at home!

 - 12 oz of rigatoni pasta